gnoverse/gnops/content/english/articles/effective-gnops/onboarding-testnet-validator/index.md

 5. **Why You Are Interested in Validating on gno.land** – Your motivation and goals.
 6. **Contributions to gno.land** – Past contributions or plans for future contributions.

-_Note:_ You can update your `Valoper` structure later using the `Update...` helper functions.
+_Note:_ You can update your `Valoper` object later using the `update` helper function.

 ## Step 2: Registering Your Validator

-Once your `Valoper` structure is prepared, register it using `gnokey` with the following command:
+Once your `Valoper` object is prepared, register it using `gnokey` with the following command:

 ```sh
 gnokey maketx call \